RodZill4/material-maker/material_maker/doc/user_interface_main_menu.rst

 * *Report a bug* opens a web browser on the Issues page of Material Maker's GitHub project.
 Please do not hesitate to use it to suggest improvements for Material Maker.

-* *Material Maker on reddit* opens a web browser on Material Maker's subreddit.

 * *About* Shows the about dialog.